Dog Bite Lawyers in PA – Talk to Our Top Pennsylvania Attorneys for Dog Bites for FREE! Hire Our Lancaster PA Law Firm for your Dog Bite Case.

 Photographs of the injuries should be taken as soon as possible.
 Photographs of the initial injury are often good to show the severity of the injury.
 If the attack will leave a scar, photographs of the scarring should be taken at the point where the scarring is permanent to show the responsible parties and their insurance companies the extent of the lifelong reminder of the bite or attack.
 You can take your own photographs or Rankin & Gregory will make sure that professional photographs are taken for you.

 Rankin & Gregory will conduct an investigation to determine all witnesses to the attack as well as witnesses to prior attacks involving the same dog and owner.

 Landlords may also be responsible for when their tenant’s dog attacks or bites someone.
 This is where the investigation skills of Rankin and Gregory are very important.
 There are many defenses that a landlord can use to avoid responsibility in dog bite cases.
 The attorneys at Rankin and Gregory work hard to make sure the liable landlord cannot hide their responsibility to the injured person.

-We encourage people who have been injured by a dog bite attack to reach out to our legal team and talk with our personal injury attorneys at no cost.
+We encourage people who have been injured by a dog bite attack in Pennsylvania to reach out to our dog bite lawyers and talk with our personal injury attorneys at no cost.
 We never pressure people to become clients, treat you with respect and compassion, and charge nothing to consult with our experienced attorneys.
 You’ll get our full attention and quick response throughout your case and pay no fee unless we recover money for you.
 Call Chad Rankin or Bill Gregory at 717.656.5000 as soon as possible after your injury occurs to ensure the highest compensation possible.